jpreecedev/developerhandbook/src/pages/build-a-react-web-app-with-parcel/index.md

 tags: ['parcel.js', 'javascript', 'babel']
 ---

-I have been using Webpack for quite some time now, and I have found it to be slow, frustrating to configure and debug, tidious to change and upgrade (and do not even get me started on the documentation!).
+I have been using Webpack for quite some time now, and I have found it to be slow, frustrating to configure and debug, tedious to change and upgrade (and do not even get me started on the documentation!).

 I have had the **exact opposite experience** with Parcel.js.